-Drawing became a habit, and I was doing it every time when I met other people.
+Drawing became a habit, and I was doing it every time I met other people.
 I started to draw every single day and it became part of my social interactions.
-When COVID and lockdown happened, my social life and well-being dramatically changed.
-The urge to create needed an outlet.
-While the pandemic was unfolding, I was grieving the loss of my beloved father and experienced long COVID myself at the same time.
-To deal with my struggles I started to paint.
+When COVID and lockdown happened, my social life and general well-being were influenced dramatically.
+As the pandemic progressed, I was grieving the loss of my beloved father and experienced long COVID myself at the same time.
+Creating art was a way for me to deal with my struggles at the time.

-In the descriptions I talk about the feelings I had while working on a painting.
-I describe the ups and downs of the journey and the way I found the solution to a challenge.
-Then I talk about the process of creation with the buyer.
-I hope my art will help others to find the way out of all their troubles.
+As a Buddhist practitioner, leaving the right trace is important to me.
+With my paintings, I would like to bring calmness, joy, and a sense of joy to the room where my artwork is placed at.
+In individual descriptions under my artwork, I talk about the feelings I experienced while working on the piece.
+I describe the ups and downs of the journey, and how I found the solutions to the challenges.
+I hope my art will help others to find a way out of their troubles and worries.

 Angelika Analóg is present in these categories: